Pedro Almodóvar: 2004–2016: Established director

 Two years later, Almodóvar followed with Bad Education (2004), tale of child sexual abuse and mixed identities, starring Gael García Bernal and Fele Martínez.
 In the drama film, two children, Ignácio and Enrique, discover love, cinema, and fear in a religious school at the start of the 1960s.
 Bad Education has a complex structure that not only uses film within a film, but also stories that open up into other stories, real and imagined to narrate the same story: A tale of child molestation and its aftermath of faithlessness, creativity, despair, blackmail and murder.
 Sexual abuse by Catholic priests, transsexuality, drug use, and a metafiction are also important themes and devices in the plot.

 Almodóvar used elements of film noir, borrowing in particular from Double Indemnity.
 The film's protagonist, Juan (Gael Garcia Bernal), was modeled largely on Patricia Highsmith's most famous character, Tom Ripley, as played by Alain Delon in René Clément's Purple Noon.
 A criminal without scruples, but with an adorable face that betrays nothing of his true nature.
 Almodóvar explains : "He also represents a classic film noir character – the femme fatale.
 Which means that when other characters come into contact with him, he embodies fate, in the most tragic and noir sense of the word".
-Almodóvar claimed he worked on the film's screenplay for over ten years before starting the film.
+Almodóvar claimed he worked on the film's screenplay for more than ten years before starting the film.

 Bad Education premiered in March 2004 in Spain before opening in the 57th Cannes Film Festival, the first Spanish film to do so, two months later.
 The film grossed more than $40 million worldwide, despite its NC-17 rating in the US.
 It won the GLAAD Media Award for Outstanding Film – Limited Release and was nominated for the BAFTA Award for Best Film Not in the English Language; it also received 7 European Film Award nominations and 4 Goya nominations.